johnzanussi/johnzanussi.com/README.md

-Back in the day, [`johnzanussi.com`](https://johnzanussi.com) used to be the home of my Tumblr blog.
+Back in the day, [`johnzanussi.com`](https://johnzanussi.com) was the home of my Tumblr blog.
 Then, in 2014, I switched it to a single splash page with "Full site coming soon" in the footer.
 Well, almost eight years later, I've finally built a more elaborate website for myself.
 Below, I'll document some of my processes, the tools, libraries, and services I used, and what I would like to add in the future.

 All the code that powers this website is available on my [GitHub](https://github.com/johnzanussi/johnzanussi.com).